 When I was a kid, we were not allowed downstairs on Christmas morning until We Wish You A Merry Christmas started playing on our ancient record player.
 It was on actual vinyl, and set on a timer to start playing around eight o'clock in the morning.

 We'd be poised and ready at the top of the stairs, listening for the click of the record player turning on, and as soon as we heard the first notes start to play, "Weeeeeeeeee WISH you a Merry Christmas..." the four of us would come thundering down the stairs.

+The rule was we were allowed to open our stockings right away, but before we got to the gifts under the tree we were required to eat breakfast.
 To make the agony of being forced to eat a proper breakfast before we could get at our presents a little more tolerable, we were allowed to eat store-bought toaster waffles - I'm not naming names, but the brand rhymed with schmeggo - on this one magical day of the year, and we thought that was pretty much the best thing ever.

 Have you tried a store-bought toaster waffle recently?
 Let me tell you, even with all that childhood nostalgia wrapped up around them, they are not good.
 So cardboardy!
 That chemical after taste!
 And, they make your teeth feel weird... what is that?!
 Our juvenile tastebuds did not know what's what.

 Luckily, I know a secret.
 The schmeggo toaster waffle people would not want you to know this, but folks, you can MAKE YOUR OWN TOASTER WAFFLES!

 It gets better: you can make your homemade toaster waffles with delicious, good for you, recognizable, real-food ingredients.
 AND, you can make then in advance, pop them into the freezer, and then come breakfast time all you need to do is drop your waffles into the toaster - from frozen - and *poof!* your breakfast is done did.